Originally published on Industry Today

 Unfortunately, many manufacturers craft their digital marketing strategies with industry publication banners and programmatic display.
 After all, their intended audiences are likely to see display banners on prominent industry publications, and programmatic display pairs existing customer data with machine-learning algorithms to target customers.

 Both are also quite simple in execution — particularly display banner ads.
 Display banner creatives take far less time when it comes to strategy, planning, design, and execution than any sort of content marketing, SEO, or paid search.
-But display shouldn’t be the beginning and end of your marketing strategy.
+But display advertising shouldn’t be the beginning and end of your digital marketing strategy.

-The Downfall of Display Banners
+The Downfall of Display Banner Ads

 Pixel tracking and Google Analytics can give you some information about your audience from banner ads, but it’s not enough to prove ROI.
 Perhaps more importantly, most people ignore display banners in favor of the content on the website itself.